tlevine/www.thomaslevine.com/content/!/socrata-genealogies/index.md

 I haven't done it on a larger scale, but that would be fun to do later.

 ## Ten large dataset families
-It took me quite a while to figure out how all of this works.
+It took me quite a while to figure out everything that I explained above.
 (That's a story in itself.)
-My goal all along was to start looking at how families of datasets are related.
-I figured I'd make something a bit less sloppy than ggplot plots tiny text and with legends hanging off of the page.
+My goal all along was to start looking at how families of datasets are related, so now I'll talk about what I did on that front.

 ### Methodology
 I grouped all of the views that I had collected by table.
 (Recall that